 Matthias Müller, President and CEO of Porsche AG: “The building’s extraordinary design makes it one of a kind.
 It is also meaningful in symbolic and historical terms because it evokes the common roots that have bound Porsche and Volkswagen closely from the start and also bind our futures.”

-Otto F. Wachs, Chief Executive Officer of Autostadt, said: “As the leading global automotive destination and communication platform for the Volkswagen Group, we support the Group’s development and provide our guests insights into its brands, values and philosophy.
-The building of the Porsche pavilion marks the opening of a new chapter in Autostadt history – certainly not the last.”
+Since opening in 2000, Autostadt has modified and redesigned over 80 percent of its exhibitions and programmes.
+The Porsche pavilion marks a further milestone in Autostadt’s development, as it is the first new build on a site now covering 28 hectares.
+Otto F. Wachs, Managing Director of Autostadt: “As the leading global automotive destination and communication platform for the Volkswagen Group, we support the Group’s development and provide our guests with an insight into its brands, values and philosophy.
+The construction of the Porsche pavilion represents a new chapter in Autostadt’s history.”

-Inside, curves focus the visitors’ attention on the exhibition: centre stage of the pavilion is occupied by 25 vehicle models that take visitors on a journey through the development of the sports car brand.
-Starting with the 1948 vintage Porsche 356, Porsche is putting on a show of 1:3 scale Porsche models, from the earliest model lines to three current Zuffenhausen sports cars.
-Thematic films, audio histories and media installations provide additional insights into the brand values and philosophy of the emotional sports car brand.
+The interior curves focus visitors’ attention on the exhibition: 26 1:3 scale vehicle models occupy centre stage in the pavilion and take visitors on a journey through the development of the Sports Car brand, starting with the first Porsche 356 from 1948.
+Visitors can even try sitting in one of the current Porsche vehicles located at the end of this “fan space”.
+Thematic films, audio histories and media installations provide additional insights into the history and philosophy of the emotive Sports Car brand.

 Find out more about Autostadt in Wolfsburg here: